Find your beat. Find your team. Find yourself.

 Winner of the 2019 Richard Rodgers Award, Bhangra Nation is an exhilarating new musical set in the high stakes world of intercollegiate competitive bhangra (a Punjabi folk dance morphed into a good old fashioned dance-off).

-Bhangra Nation will make its U.K. premiere in an all-new production at the Birmingham Rep on February 17, 2024, and run through March 16!
+Bhangra Nation made its U.K. premiere in an all-new production at the Birmingham Rep on February 17, 2024, and runs through March 16!

 About the Show